List of tributary states of China: Song

 The Song dynasty received 302 tribute missions from other countries.
 Vietnamese missions consisted of 45 of them, another 56 were from Champa.
 More tribute was sent by Champa in order to curry favor from China against Vietnam.
-Champa brought as tribute Champa rice, a fast-growing rice strain, to China, which massively increased Chinese yields of rice.Lynda Noreen Shaffer, A Concrete Panoply of Intercultural Exchange: Asia in World History (1997) in Asia in Western and World History, edited by Ainslie T. Embree and Carol Gluck (Armonk, N.Y.: M.E.
-Sharpe), p.
-839-840.
+Champa brought as tribute Champa rice, a fast-growing rice strain, to China, which massively increased Chinese yields of rice.

 In 969 the son of King Li Shengtian named Zongchang sent a tribute mission to China.
 According to Chinese accounts, the King of Khotan offered to send in tribute to the Chinese court a dancing elephant captured from Kashgar in 970.

 Yuan

 The Mongols extracted tribute from throughout their empire.
 From Goryeo, they received gold, silver, cloth, grain, ginseng, and falcons.
 The tribute payments were a burden on Goryeo and subjugated polities in the empire.
 As with all parts of the Mongol Empire, Goryeo provided palace women, eunuchs, Buddhist monks, and other personnel to the Mongols.

 Just as Korean women entered the Yuan court, the Korean Koryo kingdom also saw the entry of Mongol women.
 Great power was attained by some of the Korean women who entered the Yuan court.
 One example is the Empress Ki (Qi) and her eunuch Bak Bulhwa when they attempted a major coup of Northern China and Koryo.

 King Ch'ungson (1309–1313) married two Mongol women, Princess Botasirin and a non-royal woman named Yesujin.
 She gave birth to a son and had a posthumous title of "virtuous concubine".
 In addition 1324, the Yuan court sent a Mongol princess of Wei named Jintong to the Koryo King Ch'ungsug.

-Thus, the entry of Korean women into the Yuan court was reciprocated by the entry of Yuan princesses into the Goryeo court, and this affected relations between Korea and the Yuan.
+The entry of Korean women into the Yuan court was reciprocated by the entry of Yuan princesses into the Goryeo court, and this affected relations between Korea and the Yuan.
 Marriages between the imperial family of Yuan existed between certain states.
-These included the Onggirat tribe, Idug-qut's Uighur tribe, the Oirat tribe, and the Koryo (Korean) royal family.George Qingzhi Zhao.
-Marriage as Political Strategy and Cultural Expression: Mongolian Royal Marriages from World Empire to Yuan Dynasty.
+These included the Onggirat tribe, Idug-qut's Uighur tribe, the Oirat tribe, and the Koryo (Korean) royal family.